kingdavid28/iyaya-supabase/README.md

 `src/config/api.js` currently re-exports the consolidated service layer to ease migration from older modules.
 New features should import the specific service they need (e.g. `import { bookingsAPI } from '../services'`).
 As legacy code is updated, trim unused re-exports to keep bundles lean and dependencies explicit.

+Based on the package.json and file structure, here are key performance optimization recommendations for your React Native/Expo app:

+Bundle Analysis:
+Run npm run analyze-bundle to identify large dependencies Look for opportunities to lazy load components Immediate Optimizations:
+Upgrade Expo to latest version (current: 54.0.21) Consider replacing axios with native fetch since you're on React Native 0.81.5 Check if all Expo modules are actually used (several image-related ones) Performance Monitoring:
+The src/utils/performanceMonitor.js suggests you already have monitoring - review its findings Check src/utils/performance.js for existing optimization patterns Image Handling:
+Review src/utils/imageUtils.js and related files for optimization opportunities Implement proper image caching and resizing
+State Management:
+You're using Zustand (good choice) - ensure proper selectors are used to prevent unnecessary re-renders Network Calls:
+Review src/utils/networkConfig.js for API call optimizations Implement request deduplication where possible
+Would you like me to investigate any of these areas in more depth?
+For example:

+Analyze a specific performance bottleneck
+Review the performance monitoring implementation Optimize image handling further
+Let me know which area you'd like to focus on first.